Joe Somebody: Box office

 Joe Somebody opened on December 21, 2001, ranking number ten at the box office, and earning $3,553,725 in its opening weekend in 2,506 theaters.
-Outside of the U.S., the film was most successful in Mexico, grossing a total of $917,266 in box office sales.
+Outside of the United States, the film was most successful in Mexico, grossing a total of $917,266 in box office sales.
 Joe Somebody went on to gross $22.7 million in the U.S. box office and $1.7 million in foreign countries, totaling $24.5 million in box office sales.
 Most of the blame for the film's disappointing returns could be attributed to three blockbuster films in theaters at the time: Harry Potter and the Sorcerer's Stone, The Lord of the Rings: The Fellowship of the Ring, and Ocean's Eleven.

 Home media

-The film was released to home video in the U.S. on August 20, 2002.
+The film was released to home video in the United States on August 20, 2002.
 Features on the DVD release include a commentary track featuring director John Pasquin and producer Brian Reilly, a fight choreography featurette, four deleted scenes with optional commentary, and the film's theatrical trailer.